 Once you have an understanding of why your dog is refusing to walk, you can start to work on a solution for the problems.
 Jessica recommends:

 “You want your dog to think that walks are a good and fun thing,” Jessica says.
-Choose a treat your dog really enjoys like cheese, lunchmeat, or even some peanut butter.
+Choose a treat your dog really enjoys like cheese, lunchmeat, or even some peanut butter or almond butter.
 When you see behaviors you like, reward them at the moment.
 This could include walking through a crowd, not pulling, or even staying calm while a bike or skateboard goes by.
 If you do this consistently, you’ll help your dog understand what to do on a walk.

 “If your pet is dealing with fear or anxiety, don’t try to self diagnose,” Jessica recommends finding a certified trainer who uses positive reinforcement and fear-free methods to help you help your dog.
 A trainer will be able to help you customize a plan to get your dog walking confidently!
 You will need to continue to practice the skills your trainer shows you.
 The issues will still take time to fix, and you’ll need to work with your dog consistently to see improvement.
 Be patient and work with your trainer – it’s okay to be honest about setbacks.
 Your trainer is there to help!